Full program: David Boyce, Hafez Modirzadeh, Marshall R. Trammell: March 16, 2017

 Video clips: Boyce, Modirzadeh, Trammell trio improvisation | Nicholas Whittington & Steve Dickison reading David Meltzer | Linda Norton | Rod Roland | Steve Dickison & Linda Norton reading Hafez Modirzadeh

-Join us for a concert and reading in celebration of the Shuffle Boil Special Issue of AMERARCANA: A Bird & Beckett Review, guest edited by David Meltzer and Steve Dickison.
-The evening will feature live music by outstanding Bay Area musicians David Boyce, Hafez Modirzadeh, and Marshall R. Trammell — all of whom, as writers, are contributors to the current issue of the journal — with readings by Brian Lucas, Linda Norton, Rod Roland + editors Nicholas Whittington and Steve Dickison reading from writings of David Meltzer.
-This event is free and open to the public.
+A concert and reading in celebration of the Shuffle Boil Special Issue of AMERARCANA: A Bird & Beckett Review, guest edited by David Meltzer and Steve Dickison.
+The evening features live music by outstanding Bay Area musicians David Boyce, Hafez Modirzadeh, and Marshall R. Trammell — all of whom, as writers, are contributors to the current issue of the journal — with readings by poets Brian Lucas, Linda Norton, Rod Roland + editors Nicholas Whittington and Steve Dickison reading from writings of David Meltzer.

 David Boyce is a tenor saxophonist, music educator, and founding member of the renowned postmodern jazz trio Broun Fellinis.
 He's toured Japan and Europe and performs regularly in the Bay Area with a variety of musical ensembles playing everything from straight ahead jazz to RnB/Soul to experimental improv.
 Much more at brounsoun